RobvanGastel/optimization-ml/README.md

 # optimization-ml
-Testing different properties of ML algorithm optimization
+Testing different properties of optimization of ML algorithms